Baia de Aramă Monastery

 Baia de Aramă monastery (Mănăstirea Baia de Aramă) is a monastery in Baia de Aramă, Romania, located in the north-west area of Oltenia, in the Mehedinți Plateau, sheltered by a small depression, surrounded by the Dochiciu, Dealu-Mare and Cornet hills, it communicates through national roads with Târgu Jiu, Motru, Strehaia and Turnu Severin, but also with the Băile Herculane and Bala resorts.

 The monastery has begun its activity already in the year 1703, and the church wall painting features fresco decorations, entirely conserved in their original form.
 The painting is specific to interior decorations of the late 17th century, beginning of the 18th century of the Romanian territory in between the Southern Carpathians and the Danube.

 Initially inhabited by monks, the monastery was restored by the decision of the Metropolitan Synod in 2008, when it was reestablished as the Mănăstirea Sfinții Voievozi of the Baia de Aramă town, a nun monastery, under the jurisdiction of the Diocese of Severin and Strehaia.
 Its abbess is nun Mihaela Păiuș (as of 2013).

 History

+Fresco of Župan Milko, depicted holding the church model in his hands — the standard iconographic attribute identifying him as the ktitor (founder) — flanked by his wife Županitsa Mara and their two sons.
+All inscriptions are in Cyrillic script.